-We review $500 coffee maker options here, but if you want to spend less it is possible to find good affordable espresso machines under $200.
+We review $500 coffee maker options here, but if you want to spend less it is possible to find good affordable espresso machines under $200 and under $300.
 There is, however, a noticeable step up in the quality, design and construction of espresso machines priced from $200 to $500.

 Now that we have covered off how to compare espresso machines, let’s take a look at the best semi automatic espresso machine reviews.

-The Gaggia 14101 Classic espresso maker is a firm favourite amongst the home barista community and one of the best rated espresso machines.
+The Gaggia Classic Pro is the new model, replacing the 14101 Classic espresso maker, a firm favourite amongst the home barista community and one of the best rated espresso machines.

 The Italian company have been making espresso machines for over 70 years and are one of the most respected names in the industry.

-Let’s start with the features of the Gaggia Classic:
+Let’s start with the features of the Gaggia Classic Pro: